-Our paper offers a unique view of how firms manipulate innovation in response to stock market incentives by studying the effect of stock market listing on new product introductions.
+Our research offers a unique view of how firms manipulate innovation in response to stock market incentives by studying the effect of stock market listing on new product introductions.
 In doing so, we offer the following contributions.
 First, new product introductions are a more valid measure of firm innovation.
-Research has found that R&D expenditures are not deterministically related to product introduction level or timing (e.g., Lerner, Sorensen, and Strömberg 2011) and accounting rules make R&D expenditures a noisy measure of innovation (Hall and Lerner 2010).
-Likewise, patents are an unreliable indicator of innovation given many patents are not exploited commercially (Cohen and Levin 1989); firms do not patent all innovations given time delays, administrative costs, disclosure requirements, and the availability of alternative ways to protect innovation.
+Research has found that R&D expenditures are not deterministically related to product introduction level or timing (e.g., Lerner, Sorensen, and Strömberg 2011) and that accounting rules make R&D expenditures a noisy measure of innovation (Hall and Lerner 2010).
+Likewise, patents are an unreliable indicator of innovation because many patents are not exploited commercially (Cohen and Levin 1989); firms do not patent all innovations given time delays, administrative costs, disclosure requirements, and the availability of alternative ways to protect innovation.
 Indeed, the consumer packaged goods (CPG) firms in our sample patent only 8.7% of new products.
 Contributing to this noisy measure, Lerner, Sorensen, and Strömberg (2011) observe that employees often file marginal patents unlikely to produce innovations or file bundled claims as separate patents to receive company rewards.
-Given these challenges, examining new product introductions should allow stronger inferences about the effect of going public on firm innovation.
+Given these challenges, examining new product introductions should allow for stronger inferences about the effect of going public on firm innovation.

 Second, using new product introductions offers an opportunity to examine an array of different dimensions of risk important to firm innovation strategy, including whether the innovation has breakthrough product features or whether it reflects the firm's market entry into new categories.
-The latter allows us to examine the going-public effect on both product and market forms of innovation-while the literature had tended to focus on qualities of the offering as denoted in a patent.
-We also examine the tendency for public firms to minimize risk by offering variations of the same product-a strategy known as SKU proliferation in the CPG industry.
+The latter dimension enables us to examine the going-public effect on both product and market forms of innovation; previous literature, in contrast, has tended to focus on qualities of the offering as denoted in a patent.
+We also examine public firms' tendency to minimize risk by offering variations of the same product-a strategy known as stockkeeping unit (SKU) proliferation in the CPG industry.

-Third, studying firms in the CPG sector offers broader insights into a sector of considerable economic significance and one in which innovation plays an important role.
-Existing literature has focused on industries, in general, or on firms in the technology sector-a sector that has more volatile and herd-like demand fluctuations, fragmented competitive environments, and contentious intellectual property conditions.
-Firms in the CPG sector face different regimes to appropriate value from innovations that may influence their innovation strategies upon going public.
-Fourth, while the majority of papers examine public firms, we utilize the quasi-experimental IPO context to study stock market effects.
-Together with tests to rule out selection concerns, reverse causality, and competing firm dynamics, this allows us to observe a shift in innovation associated with being a publicly-listed firm.
-A small set of recent papers use similar empirical strategies.
-We add to the generalizability of the going-public effect not only by studying firms in the CPG sector, but also by studying firms across a longer time series-up to 30 years before and after the IPO.
+Third, studying firms in the CPG sector offers broader insights into a sector of considerable economic significance, in which innovation plays an important role.
+Existing literature has focused on industries in general or on firms in the technology sector-a sector with more volatile and herdlike demand fluctuations, fragmented competitive environments, and contentious intellectual property conditions.
+Firms in the CPG sector face different regimes to appropriate value from innovations that may influence their innovation strategies after going public.
+Fourth, whereas the majority of articles have examined public firms, we use the quasi-experimental initial public offering (IPO) context to study stock market effects.
+Together with tests to rule out selection concerns, reverse causality, and firm dynamics, this enables us to observe a shift in innovation associated with being a publicly listed firm.
+A small set of recent articles has used similar empirical strategies.
+We add to the generalizability of the going-public effect by examining not only firms in the CPG sector but also firms across a longer time series-up to 30 years before and after the IPO.
 This prolonged observation period ensures that our results reflect a stock market regime shift and not only short-term dynamics around the IPO.

-Using this approach we observe that the net effect of a stock market listing on innovation is an increase in the level of innovations and a decrease in the riskiness of those innovations.
-Specifically, after going public, firms introduce a larger number of innovations and a larger variety of each innovation (i.e., different flavors, package sizes, etc.).
+Using this approach, we observe that the net effect of a stock market listing on innovation is an increase in the level of innovations and a decrease in the riskiness of those innovations.
+Specifically, after going public, firms introduce a larger number of innovations and a larger variety of each innovation (e.g., different flavors, package sizes).
 At the same time, firms introduce fewer breakthrough innovations and fewer innovations into categories in which they do not have experience.